Books Set in the U.S. Territories

 Whether you’re participating in our Read Around the USA Challenge, or just curious to learn about the US island territories, you’ve come to the right place.
 Our list of highly-rated books will allow you to explore the rich history and unique cultures of these often-overlooked places.

 The American territories are lands that are either under the direct jurisdiction of the United States or administered by the U.S. government.
-There are currently a total of 14 U.S. territories.
+There are currently 14 U.S. territories.
 For purposes of our book list, we have focused on the five permanently inhabited island territories.
-The inhabited US territories in the Caribbean are Puerto Rico and the U.S. Virgin Islands.
+Puerto Rico and the U.S. Virgin Islands are the inhabited US territories in the Caribbean.
 American Samoa, Guam, and the Northern Mariana Islands are the inhabited US territories in the Pacific.

 Note that our map is not intended to be geographically accurate.
 We grouped the inhabited island territories together on our printable map simply for the purposes of reading challenge tracking.